cs100/template-lab-02-git-flow/README.md

 > Note: the issue number can be found to the right of your issue's title (after the hashtag).
 Don't forget to include the hash before the issue number.

 Save the message and exit the editor, then push once more.
+You will need to force this push by entering `git push -f`, since this commit was already pushed earlier and needs to be updated.

 Go to your PRs on GitHub and you'll notice that every commit made to a branch that has an open PR will be listed.
 You should also notice that your commit message has a hyperlink.
 If you click on the number, it should send you to the specified issue.
 Once the PR is merged and closed, GitHub will take care of closing the issue for you automatically.
 Nice!

 ### Reviewing a Pull Request / Code Reviews

-When developing on existing projects team members will usually be working on integrating features, squashing bugs, refactoring, or otherwise working with existing code.
+When developing on existing projects, team members will usually be working on integrating features, squashing bugs, refactoring, or otherwise working with existing code.
 To help make sure that new changes will not adversely affect the system and are of generally high quality, code reviews are usually held with other members of the team.
-While there are lots of different ways to perform a code review, because GitHub is primarily focused on remote and decentralized teams it is typically done through comments (either generally on the PR or related to specific lines of code changed in that PR).
+While there are lots of different ways to perform a code review, it is typically done through comments (either generally on the PR or related to specific lines of code changed in that PR).
+This is because GitHub is primarily focused on remote and decentralized teams.
 Because you are likely to see your team members often, you may find it easier to work through code reviews in person.
 This is fine, but we do request that you write a simple "Reviewed in person" comment before merging a PR (more on merging in a later section).

 You should review this [guide](https://smartbear.com/learn/code-review/best-practices-for-peer-code-review/) for some good practices for code reviews.

 Partner 2 should now review Partner 1's PR.
-Navigate to the "Pull requests" tab and choose the `Count Function` PR.
+Navigate to the "Pull requests" tab and choose the `Add Count Function` PR.
 From here, you can review comments made about the PR under the "Conversation" tab, all commits associated with that PR under the "Commits" tab, and what changes have been made to various files under the "Files changed" tab.

 Near the bottom of the "Conversation" tab, you should see a green checkmark next to a title reading "This branch has no conflicts with the base branch".
 This means GitHub found no merge conflicts between this branch and the master branch.
 Go ahead and press "Merge pull request".
+It will ask you to confirm the merge, which you should do.
 This will cause GitHub to essentially call `git checkout master && git merge <partner-1-github-username>/count-func` behind the scenes and merge the branch into master.
 You are now given the option to delete the branch, which you should do.
 This keeps the number of branches associated with your repo manageable and stops you from accidentally re-using a branch for a feature it wasn't named for.

 > Note: deleting the branch will not automatically remove it from your local git (remember git doesn't automatically get updates from GitHub).
 You should switch off the branch on your local git (usually by checking out the master branch) and then run `git fetch` to sync your local git with GitHub, which will then trim the branch from your local git.
 If you do not do this and try and push from the deleted branc you will recieve an error.